OpenPIL/OpenPIL/README.md

 So what are you waiting for!
 Get a group of summary of product characteristic documents in the .pdf format stored locally, run a simple for-loop through them, sit back 🪑😎, wait, and then BOOM 💥🤯!
 You're very own clinical drug-information database!
 Save yourself a nifty little $10,000/year why don't you.

 Please note, that the accuracy and reliability hasn't been fully tested yet, although OpenPIL are working on a research paper to publish that will verify the current results.
-So, OpenPIL makes no guarantees to the safety of the information extracted, and does not recommend to use in clinical practice (yet).
+So, OpenPIL makes no guarantees to the safety of the information extracted, and does not recommend to use in clinical practice.

 <p align="right">(<a href="#top">back to top</a>)</p>